rmsrosa/nbbinder/docs/source/Overview.md

 - `bind_from_configfile()`: adds the Table of Contents, header, and navigators from the data stored in a YAML configuration file given as argument.
 The latter function simply reads the parameters from the configuration file and passes them to the `bind()` function.

-The `bind()` function calls the following functions in this module, which take care of each of the three main features of the notebook binder:
+The `bind()` function calls the following functions in this module, which take care of each of the main features of the notebook binder:

 - `restructure()`: reorder the notebooks when a new notebook is to be inserted between others;
 - `add_contents()`: adds the Table of Contents to a selected "Contents" file;